oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The issuer may wish to allow the holder to reveal no nationalities at all, but
+When the Holder has multiple nationalities, the issuer may wish to allow the holder to reveal
-require that if any nationalities are disclosed, then "DE" must be disclosed.
+each of those nationalities individually.
 This can be accomplished by first making the "FR" and "UK" entries within
 the array selectively disclosable, and then the whole "nationalities" field.